 1. Revert to previous system – unlikely now the step has been made?

-This would of course delay the normal grading process for opponent-players, who may have got used to expecting to see grade details change on a monthly basis (and due to previously clarifying with ECF that ‘events’ be submitted in entirety or not at all, the full match result should possibly be delayed?) – with a knock-on effect of causing small differences in published grades during the season, compared to there being no delay.
+This would of course also delay the normal grading process for opponents, who may have got used to expecting to see grade details change on a monthly basis (and due to previously clarifying with ECF that ‘events’ be submitted in entirety or not at all, the full match result should possibly be delayed?) – with a knock-on effect of causing small differences in published grades during the season, compared to there being no delay.
 This would dispense with the need for a grading reserve fund, though tracking is still needed.

 4… Other suggestions?